-A window to a promise is a type of vision or portal.
-When it opens, we see what God is saying from an invisible dimension.
-Sometimes there are many witnesses to miraculous events.
-However, most of the time, supernatural windows open to an audience of one.
-For example, Ezekiel’s eyewitness account of the moveable throne of God, and Elisha’s fiery horsemen with chariots.
-John the Revelator’s end-time visions were all unique individual encounters.
+Other examples are Ezekiel’s eyewitness account of the moveable throne of God, and Elisha’s fiery horsemen with chariots.
+John the Revelator’s end-time visions were also unique individual encounters.
 Indeed, God seems more impressed with how people respond to His message than with crowd size.
 And He watches over His Word to fulfill it.

-In this post I share my opinion regarding Abram’s window to see the fulfillment of his covenant with God.
+In this post I share my opinion regarding Abram’s “window” to “see” the fulfillment of his Covenant with God.

 A Long Journey Home